chilperic/Deutsch-wipa-2026/README.md

 - Goethe practice
 - VHS Lernportal

 These links are optional.
-The app works without them, but they help learners check grammar, plural forms, and usage.
+The app works without them, but they are useful for checking grammar, plural forms, and usage.

 ---

 ## Running locally

-Opening `index.html` directly by double-clicking may block chapter loading in some browsers because of local file security rules.
+Opening `index.html` directly by double-clicking can block chapter loading in some browsers because of local file security rules.

 Recommended local test: